nervgh/astar-algorithm/README.md

   getSuccessors(node) {
     // return {Array} of nodes
   },
   // g(x).
-It returns the cost of path between two nodes distance(nodeA, nodeB) {
+It should return the cost of path between two nodes distance(nodeA, nodeB) {
     // return {Number}
   },
   // h(x).
-It returns the cost of path from a node to the goal estimate(node, goal) {
+It should return the cost of path from a node to the goal estimate(node, goal) {
     // return {Number}
   }